 Click here to go to a page which has lists of my own results from time trials & other information related to cycling.

 Rostrum is a public speaking club & operates in all Australian States & Territories.
-I am a member of Club 19, which meets Friday mornings at 7.15 am in West Perth, for a breakfast meeting.
+This page is concerned with Rostrum Club 19, which meets Friday mornings at 7.15 am in West Perth, for a breakfast meeting.

-Click here to go to a page with details about weekly meetings of Rostrum Club 19 West Perth.
+Click here to go to a page with details of weekly meetings of Rostrum Club 19 West Perth.

 Click here to go to the Rostrum Western Australia Facebook page page for information & highlights from recent events & meetings.

 Click here to go to the main Rostrum Western Australia website for information about clubs & meetings in the State.

 Click here to go to the main Rostrum Australia website for information about Rostrum clubs operating throughout Australia.

 I have come to appreciate that undertaking a diverse range of exercises, such as provided by Iyengar Yoga, provides important health & strengthening benefits.
 This tradition is characterised by the practice of asana and pranayama, which emphasise precision, alignment, planned sequencing, timing and the innovative use of props.